Daniil-Hirchyts/KOKODI-NPC-AI-Plan/README.md

-# Artificial Intelligence Programming Plan for NPCs using GPT-3 on Unreal Engine 5
+# Artificial Intelligence Programming Plan for NPCs in KOKODI game using GPT-3 on Unreal Engine 5

 ## Table of Contents